 Outside of cannabis, terpenes play a huge role in essential oils and aromatherapy.
 Essential oils have extremely high concentrations of terpenes.
 They’re responsible for both the aroma and the aromatherapeutic effects that many people report.
 Lavender oil, for example, is said to have a calming, sedative effect.
 Linalool is the terpene found in extremely high concentrations in lavender essential oil, and is also found in many strains of cannabis that are said to have similar sedative effects.

-The process of extracting or concentrating cannabis serves to concentrate the terpenes present, in addition to concentrating the cannabanoids.
+The process of extracting of cannabis serves to concentrate the terpenes present.
 Because of this, you get more of the natural flavor when dabbing a well-made concentrate than you would by smoking flower from the same strain.
 For connoisseurs, experiencing the full terpene profile of their cannabis might be as important as a wine aficionado experiencing the bouquet and full depth of flavor of their favorite vintage.

 Terpenes affect more than just the flavor of cannabis, however.
 As we are beginning to better understand the effects of THC, CBD, and other cannabanoids, it is becoming evident that terpenes may play a larger role in the cannabis “high” than was previously known.
 There seems to be a synergistic effect between some terpenes and some cannabanoids.

 The following is a basic rundown of some of the most common terpenes found in cannabis and what to expect in terms of flavor and effect.
 Please note that terpene levels may vary even within the same strain due to different cultivation, curing, extracting, and/or concentration techniques, plus natural variation within the strain itself.